fluffy-kalashnikov/fluffy-kalashnikov.github.io/content/projects/eggscapism/index.md

 +++
 title = 'Eggscapism'
 summary = '''
-Eggscapism is a narrative puzzler roughly 2 minutes in length.
-It was the fifth project at [The Game Assembly](https://thegameassembly.com) and it was the first project where we used our own game engine made from scratch.
+Eggscapism is a narrative puzzler where you need restore the power and call for help to escape an arctic laboratory from an ominous presence.
+Inspired by Legend of Grimrock 2.
+Made in Clockwork Engine.
 '''
 tags = ['C++', 'Clockwork Engine', 'Direct3D 11', 'Perforce', 'YouTrack']
 date = 2024-01-07T18:57:34+01:00